whatcanaysu/whatcanaysu/README.md

 - 👋 Hi, I’m @whatcanaysu
 - 👀 I’m interested in Data Science
-- 📫 How to reach me seyma.demir@haidi.io
+- 📫 How to reach me aysu.demir@bse.eu

 <!---
 whatcanaysu/whatcanaysu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.